lllyasviel/stable-diffusion-webui-forge/README.md

 # UNet Patcher

+Note that [Forge does not use any other software as backend](https://github.com/lllyasviel/stable-diffusion-webui-forge/discussions/169).
+The full name of the backend is `Stable Diffusion WebUI with Forge backend`, or for simplicity, the `Forge backend`.
+The API and python symbols are made similar to previous software only for reducing the learning cost of developers.

 Now developing an extension is super simple.
 We finally have a patchable UNet.

 Below is using one single file with 80 lines of codes to support FreeU: